wormhole-foundation/wormhole/SAFETY_CRITICAL_CODE.md

 Use explicit operations that show you've considered edge cases.
 For example:
 - For library calls, specify invariants explicitly rather than relying on the library's validation.
 - For arithmetic, use functions that clarify cases like overflow, truncation, and rounding behavior (exact division vs floor vs ceiling).
+- Choose names for variables and functions that help the reader understand their guarantees.
+For example, a function called `ReadFoo` is better than `GetFoo` if the intent is that the caller cannot modify the retrieved data.

 ### Automate, don't nit